Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

 How Each Treatment Works

 Clear aligners take a different approach.
 Your teen wears a series of custom-made plastic trays that fit snugly over their teeth.
-Each set of aligners shifts teeth slightly, and your teen switches to a new set every one to two weeks.
-The catch?
-Aligners only work when worn 20 to 22 hours daily.
+Each set shifts teeth slightly, and your teen switches to a new set every one to two weeks.
+The catch is that aligners only work when worn 20 to 22 hours daily.

-Both smile options start with digital scans using advanced technology like the iTero Scanner, which creates a precise 3D map of your teen’s mouth.
-This lets Dr. Lauren at iSmile Orthodontics design a custom plan showing exactly how teeth will move over time.
+Both approaches start with digital scans using advanced technology like the iTero Scanner, which creates a precise 3D map of your teen’s mouth.
+This lets Dr. Lauren design a custom plan showing exactly how teeth will move over time.

-Benefits of Braces vs Invisalign for Spokane Valley Teens
+Benefits of Braces vs Clear Aligners for Teens

 What Do Metal Braces Offer?